EugeneWalby/LexiconUP/README.md

-# lexiconUP
+# Lexicon UP!
-Application to grow your english lexicon (JavaFX + MySQL)
+Application to grow your english lexicon.
+Developed on JavaFX & MySQL.